patrickteye2/Highridge-Construction-Company-Payment-Slips/R Code/Highridge.md

 ###  Project: Employee Payslip Generator in R

 This project defines a function in **R** to generate synthetic employee data.
 Each employee is assigned a unique ID, a random salary, a randomly selected gender, and a level classification based on salary and gender criteria.
-The output is useful for simulations, testing, mock HR datasets, or learning data handling in R.

 ---